My recipes → Your inbox. Sign up today!

 This post may contain affiliate links.

-Delicious Pumpkin Oatmeal Chocolate Chip Cookies are healthy, nutritious and easy to make.
-They’re filled with whole grains, cozy pumpkin pie flavor, crunchy pecans and plenty of chocolate chips.
-These pumpkin oatmeal power cookies are naturally gluten free and dairy free, and are sure to become your favorite fall sweet treat.
+Delicious Pumpkin Oatmeal Chocolate Chip Cookies are healthy, nutritious, and easy to make.
+They’re filled with rolled oatmeal, cozy pumpkin pie flavor, crunchy pecans, and plenty of chocolate chips.
+These pumpkin oatmeal power cookies are naturally gluten-free and dairy free, and are sure to become your favorite fall sweet treat.

 Pumpkin oatmeal chocolate chip cookies stacked.